-Standards must be in writing, formally adopted by the State, Territorial, Tribal, or local government, and implemented by the Applicant on or before the declaration date, OR be a legal Federal requirement, such as a requirement of ADA or seismic safety.
+Codes and standards must be in writing, formally adopted by the State, Territorial, Tribal, or local government, and implemented by the Applicant on or before the declaration date, OR be a legal Federal requirement, such as a requirement of ADA or seismic safety.
 An appropriate legislative body or regulatory authority within the jurisdiction must:

-- Approve the standard;
+- Approve the code or standard;

 - Make it a matter of public record; and

 - Formally incorporate it into the building code or other applicable ordinance.

-The standard must apply to the facility in question.
-For example, if a State has jurisdiction over a particular type of work and formally adopts a standard related to that work, a Tribal or local government in that State does not necessarily have had to formally adopt the standard for it to apply to its facility.
-The Tribal or local government meets the above requirement as long as it shows that it implements the standard consistently.
+The code or standard must apply to the facility in question.
+For example, if a State has jurisdiction over a particular type of work and formally adopts a code or standard related to that work, a Tribal or local government in that State does not necessarily have had to formally adopt the code or standard for it to apply to its facility.
+The Tribal or local government meets the above requirement as long as it shows that it implements the code or standard consistently.